 There is also no funding in the City budget to improve service and tackle the TTC’s overcrowding problem.
 The TTC Board passed its 2018 budget on Tuesday without any budgeted service improvements.

-Stay tuned for how to take action on the Fare Fair Pass.
+Take action for the Fare Fair Pass.

 The Fair Pass plan, once funded, will provide discounts of 33 per cent on single adult fares and 21 per cent on adult Metropasses to eligible riders.
 If the plan is funded, riders on social assistance will receive the discount in 2018, and low income riders will receive the discount in stages in 2020 and 2021.